robinsoi96/SL_Projects/Study_Notes/Vagrant/02_Basic_Implementation.md

     - You can run commands in your VM once able to SSH

     - Type `exit` command in VM to exit SSH

+**EXTRAS:**

+- Optionally, you can use <a href="https://vagrantfile-generator.vercel.app/">Online Vagrantfile Generator</a> to provide the custom configuration and download the configured Vagrantfile online.